-The Medical Billing and Coding program is designed to provide students with the knowledge and skills necessary to work successfully as an entry level medical biller and/or medical coder in a medical office, clinic, health maintenance organization (HMO), other health care setting, insurance company, or independent billing company.
+The Medical Billing program is designed to provide students with the knowledge and skills necessary to work successfully as an entry level medical biller in a medical office, clinic, health maintenance organization (HMO), other health care setting, insurance company, or independent billing company.

-In this program, students will develop their knowledge and skills within a blended model of education.
-Preparing students for the real life experience of health care data delivery systems, students will engage in on-line learning, as well as lab and computer software applications.
-Students will become familiar with, and able to use industry related reference materials such as the Current Procedural Terminology (CPT), International Classification of Diseases (ICD-CM), and Health Care Procedures Coding Systems (HCPCS).
+In this program, students will develop their knowledge and skills within a fully online model of education.
+Preparing students for the real-life experience of health care data delivery systems, students will engage in on-line learning, as well as lab and computer software applications.
+Students will become familiar with, and able to use industry related reference materials such as the Current Procedural Terminology (CPT), International Classification of Diseases (ICD-CM), Procedural Coding System (PCS), and Health Care Procedures Coding Systems (HCPCS).

-The Medical Billing and Coding program is divided into seven, 80-hour modules.
-The seven modules satisfy both industryrelated prerequisites and execution of coding applications.
-The Medical Billing and Coding externship provides a unique opportunity to gain valuable experience in the field and alongside working professionals.
-This experience is designed to help students prepare for a successful transition into their career as a medical biller and/or medical coder.
+The Medical Billing program is divided into six, 80-hour modules.
+The six modules satisfy both industry-related prerequisites and execution of billing applications.
+The Medical Billing externship provides a unique opportunity to gain valuable experience in the field and alongside working professionals.
+This experience is designed to help students prepare for a successful transition into their career as a medical biller.